NodesOnFire/GBP-ILP/README.md

 The GBP-ILP is implemented in the file GBP-ILP.cpp.

-To compile this file you need Gurobi installed in your system and GNU GCC.
+To compile this file you need Gurobi and GNU GCC installed in your system.
 In particular, we used Gurobi 12.0.3 and GNU GCC 14.2.0.

 ```
 sudo g++ -w -Wall GBP-ILP.cpp -o GBP-ILP -I${GUROBI_HOME}/include -L${GUROBI_HOME}/lib -lgurobi_c++ -lgurobi120